mirunaish/cat-chat/README.md

 | Channels | Mono |
 | Packet size in seconds | 0.5 |
 | Packet size in bytes | 88400 |

 More can be found in the `Globals` class.
 I believe Sample and Frame are synonyms.

 ## Implementation notes
 ### Audio processing
-An instance of AudioRecord is created, with an internal buffer of size `bufferSize`.
-When this buffer is half full, the read() function is called, which copies the buffered audio data into an array of bytes.
+An instance of `AudioRecord` is created, with an internal buffer of size `Globals.bufferSize`.
+The `read()` function is continuously called, and it blocks until there are at least `Globals.packetSizeInBytes` bytes in the buffer.
+It then copies the buffered audio data into an array of bytes.
 The array of bytes is then compressed and sent over the network.

-Audio data is processed in "packets" or half a second's worth of samples.
+Audio data is processed in *packets* or half a second's worth of samples.
 Because of this, there is a delay of at least half a second between the input on one device and the output on the other.

 ### Networking and connections
-Each client has a server thread and a client thread.
-Server thread listens for connections, client thread tries to connect to another process's server thread.
-Once a connection is made communication is symmetrical, as each device starts an InCommThread and an OutCommThread.
+Each device has a `ServerThread` and a `ClientThread`. `ServerThread` listens for connections, `ClientThread` tries to connect to another process's `ServerThread`.
+Once a connection is made, communication is symmetrical, as each device starts an `InCommThread` and an `OutCommThread`.

 The port used is 25565.

 ### Streaming audio over a network
-The audio data is read from the AudioRecord as an array of bytes.
+The audio data is read from the `AudioRecord` as an array of bytes.
 It is then compressed, and the compressed size in bytes is written to the network stream.
 The compressed data, also an array of bytes, is then written to the stream.

 The other device reads an integer from the stream, and expects a packet of that number of bytes.
-It then reads the packet, uncompresses it to its original size (`Globals.packetSizeInBytes`), and writes the resulting array of bytes to the AudioTrack's buffer.
+It then reads the packet, uncompresses it to its original size (`Globals.packetSizeInBytes`), and writes the resulting array of bytes to the `AudioTrack`'s buffer.

 ### Finding device IP address
-IpFinderThread makes a request to [a web server](https://myip.dnsomatic.com/) that responds with the IP address the request came from.
+`IpFinderThread` makes a request to [a web server](https://myip.dnsomatic.com/) that responds with the IP address the request came from.

 ### BetterSocket
-Wraps the Socket and its I/O streams, and provides reading and writing methods.
+Wraps the `Socket` and its I/O streams, and provides reading and writing methods.
 This class exists for two reasons:
 * The input and output streams are both used in two separate places in the code.
-However, once they are opened once and then closed (at the end of the scope they are opened in), they cannot be reopened.
+However, once they are opened and then closed (at the end of the scope they are opened in), they cannot be reopened.
 Therefore, it is necessary to store the Input and Output streams and reuse them.
-* Stream wrapper classes such as Scanner and OutputStreamWriter do not provide support for both arrays of bytes and integers.
+* Stream wrapper classes such as `Scanner` and `OutputStreamWriter` do not provide support for both arrays of bytes and integers.

 ### Error handling and recovery
-If errors happen during the call (connection reset, other person hung up, microphone could not be accessed etc) the call is ended and the status box informs the user of the reason.
+If errors happen during the call (connection reset, other person hung up, microphone could not be accessed, etc.) the call is ended and the status box informs the user of the reason.

 ### Bugs / issues
 * Error handling is not very robust and my testing was not extensive, so it is likely that crashing